AL108/riscxii/README.md

 - RV32I Instruction Set Architecture:
 Implements a substantial subset of the RV32I ISA, enabling the execution of a wide range of binaries compatible with this architecture.
-- Execution and Output: The virtual machine accepts a binary file's filepath as an argument and executes it, with outputs directed to stdout, mimicking the expected behavior of a standard execution environment.
+- Execution and Output: The virtual machine accepts a binary and executes it, with outputs directed to stdout, mimicking the expected behavior of a standard execution environment.

 ## Getting Started